 Note that these ranges may differ from the ranges established for either of the indidivual water quality indexes referenced.
 They have been combined here for easier comparison.

-The average Freshwater Quality Index scores for 17 major rivers from 2000 to 2010 show that:
+The average Freshwater Quality Index scores for 17 major rivers in the Salish Sea watershed from 2000 to 2010 show that:

 Why is it important?